tango-controls-hdbpp/libhdbpp/INSTALL.md

 ### Building Against Tango Controls 9.2.5a

-**The debian package and source install place the headers under /usr/include/tango, yet the code includes tango via `#include <tango.h>` (to be compatible with Tango Controls 10 when it is released), so its likely you will need to pass at least one path via CMAKE_INCLUDE_PATH.
+**The debian package and source install place the headers under /usr/include/tango, yet the code includes tango via `#include <tango.h>` (to be compatible with Tango Controls 10 when it is released), so it´s likely you will need to pass at least one path via CMAKE_INCLUDE_PATH.
 In this case, set CMAKE_INCLUDE_PATH=/usr/include/tango or CMAKE_INCLUDE_PATH=/usr/local/include/tango, depending on your install method.
 Example:**

 ```bash
 cmake -DCMAKE_INCLUDE_PATH=/usr/include/tango ..